-- 1. On the spreadsheet toolbar, click Commands and Options and then click the Workbook tab. - 2.
+- 1. In the design window, make sure the spreadsheet is activated.
+For instructions, see Help for your design program. - 2.
+On the spreadsheet toolbar, click Commands and Options and then click the Workbook tab. - 3.
 Under Calculation, do one of the following: - To recalculate the spreadsheet whenever a value changes, select Automatic. - To recalculate the spreadsheet only when you press F9 or click Calculate, select Manual.